ShiftLeftSecurity/scan-docs/docs/index.md

 # Introduction

 ShiftLeft Scan is a free [open-source](https://github.com/ShiftLeftSecurity/sast-scan) security tool for modern DevOps teams.
-With an integrated multi-scanner based design, ShiftLeft Scan can detect various kinds of security flaws in your application and infrastructure code in a single fast scan.
+With an integrated multi-scanner based design, ShiftLeft Scan can detect various kinds of security flaws in your application and infrastructure code in a single fast scan without the need for any _remote server_.
 The kind of flaws detected are:

 * [x] Credentials Scanning to detect accidental secret leaks
 * [x] Static Analysis Security Testing (SAST) for a range of languages and frameworks
 * [x] Open-source dependencies audit
 * [x] Licence violation checks

 !!!
-Summary
+Workflow
-    Scan supports a range of integration options: from scanning the code on your IDE to scanning every build and pull-request in the CI/CD pipelines.
+    Scan is purpose built for DevSecOps workflow [integrations](integrations) with nifty features such as automatic build breaker, Pull Request summary comments, GitHub Code scanning and Bitbucket Code Insights support and so on.

 ## Sample invocation